akarhin/akarhin.github.io/_projects/1_project.md

 -T_in = pinion teeth
 -T_out = gear teeth

 The common frequency is determined by dividing the amount of theeth from both gears in the gearpair into integer multiples.
 For example, 24 can be divided into 1* 24, 2*12, 3*8 and 4*6.
 The highest number present in both of the gears integer multiples is the common frequency.
-For example, 12 theeth gear and the previous gear have a common frequency is 12.
+For example, 12 theeth gear and the previous gear have a common frequency of 12.
 This is a bad design choice, since specific theeth collide in a frequency of 12 * GMF.
-Additionally, if we have a even gear ratio, faults in specific theeth affect specific teeth on the corresponding gear, accelerating the wear induced.
+More importantly, if we have an even gear ratio, faults in specific theeth in the pinion affect specific theeth on the corresponding gear, accelerating the wear induced in these specific gear theeth locations.

 The following section explains some common fault modes and their effect on the specific fault frequencies and the vibration signature in the frequency domain.